Joel Surnow: Life and career

 Also in 2007, Surnow teamed up with Six Flags to create "Operation SpyGirl", a stunt show made exclusively for Six Flags Great America in association with Asylum Entertainment.
 The show followed the story of SpyGirl as she attempted to save Gurnee, Illinois (the park's location) from the evil Max Condor in just 24 minutes.
-Prior to the show's opening, Six Flags had plans to bring the Operation SpyGirl brand to some of its other parks including the now-cancelled Six Flags Dubailand, as well as a possible extension of the IP to television or film, but those plans were cancelled once the show proved to be a failure with guests.
+Prior to the show's opening, Six Flags had plans to bring the Operation SpyGirl brand to some of its other parks including the now-cancelled Six Flags Dubailand, as well as a possible extension of the IP to television or film, but those plans were canceled once the show proved to be a failure with guests.

-Joel made his directorial debut with Small Time, it was released by Freestyle Releasing on April 18, 2014.
+Joel made his directorial debut with Small Time; it was released by Freestyle Releasing on April 18, 2014.

 Personal life

 Surnow identifies as politically conservative and has spoken about being a political minority in Hollywood.
 His second wife is Catholic and they sent their three daughters to Catholic schools.
-He has stated,"I decided I liked Catholics.
+He has stated, "I decided I liked Catholics.
 They're so grounded.
 I sort of reoriented myself".